-Traffic Management Control Prepared By: HSE Department 2 3/52 Issued By: HSE Department
+Traffic Management Control Prepared By: HSE DEPARTMENT Issued By: HSE DEPARTMENT c) Parking

 Procedure 2.32.2.1.16.01

-Established 24.05.2016
+Established 24-May-2016

-Issue date 19.07.2017

-Valid until 18.07.2020
+Effective Date 15-Dec-2019

 Revision 02

-Provide safe and suitable parking areas, with parking for work-related vehicles separate from that for private cars, motorcycles and bicycles.

-Clearly signposted and enforced parking areas may be necessary if there is an increased risk of injury from uncontrolled parking.

-Drivers should not have to cross potentially hazardous work areas or traffic routes.
-Physical precautions such as bollards and barriers can help prevent vehicles from crossing into pedestrian walkways.
+- Provide safe and suitable parking areas with parking for work-related vehicles separate from that for private cars, motorcycles and bicycles. - Clearly signposted and enforced parking areas may be necessary if there is an increased risk of injury from uncontrolled parking. - Drivers should not have to cross potentially hazardous work areas or traffic routes.
+Physical precautions such as bollards and barriers can help prevent vehicles from crossing into pedestrian walkways. - Parking areas should be clearly signposted. - Not impede traffic routes. - Ensure pedestrians and vehicles are kept apart. - Allow drivers and pedestrians to see clearly. - Be firm, level and well drained. - Be well lit, if possible. - Be as close as possible to where people need to go when they leave their vehicles. - Safe parking, brakes ON, engine OFF, key OUT, equipment SAFE.

-Parking areas should:

-Be clearly signposted;

-Not impede traffic routes;

-Ensure pedestrians and vehicles are kept apart;

-Allow drivers and pedestrians to see clearly;

-Be firm, level and well drained;

-Be well lit, if possible;

-Be as close as possible to where people need to go when they leave their vehicles.

-Hard standings flooring

-Safe parking -- brakes ON; engine OFF; key OUT; equipment SAFE

-Parking on a slope
+d) Parking on a Slope

-Apply all brakes;

-Leave vehicles in gear (if it is safe to do so);

-Use wheel chocks or stops where appropriate;

-Park vehicles facing up or down the slope, not sideways on,

-There are some exceptions to this for example, where operators are working directly in front of the vehicle pointing downhill (such as a farm worker opening a gate), it may be safer to park across the slope to prevent the vehicle from moving if the brakes fail.
+- Apply all brakes; - Leave vehicles in gear (if it is safe to do so). - Use wheel chocks or stops where appropriate. - Park vehicles facing up or down the slope, not sideways on. - There are some exceptions to this for example, where operators are working directly in front of the vehicle pointing downhill (such as a farm worker opening a gate), it may be safer to park across the slope to prevent the vehicle from moving if the brakes fail.

-Loading and unloading
+e) Loading and Unloading